 Poverty and Bad Parents, Not Single Mothers, Drive Most Juvenile Delinquency

-Brad Wilcox of the Institute for Family Studies often suggests that single-parent homes cause juvenile delinquency, but having a very low income and having a parent who is incarcerated are far more important issues.
+Brad Wilcox of the Institute for Family Studies often suggests that single-parent homes (fatherlessness) cause juvenile delinquency, but having a very low income and having a parent who is incarcerated are far bigger factors.
 Adolescents with an incarcerated parent are 65% more likely to face incarceration themselves, driven by stigma and trauma.
 Kids from poor families often face problems like unstable housing and fewer resources, which can lead to trouble.
 Poverty accounts for 41% highly likelihood of being a juvenile delinquent.
 Race is a factor too.
 Black and Indigenous kids are 3–5 times more likely to end up in trouble than white kids, even when family structure is the same.

 Research indicates that parental incarceration is the strongest predictor of adolescent incarceration, followed by low parental income, with parental marital status (e.g., single-parent households) playing a smaller role.
 Below is the evidence-based analysis: